Skip to content

 # Output: export HOP3_CONTEXT=production

-# Switch context for this directory
+# Switch context for this project (run from inside the project tree;

-hop3 context use staging --local
+hop3 context use staging

 # Switch context globally (affects all terminals - use with caution!)